-Top tip: you’ll need to be signed in to your BBC account for this feature.
 There’s also a five second rewind so you can remember what just happened.

 And, if you’re watching a show live on the TV app or desktop version, but missed the first crucial minutes, you can rewind and start from the top.

 You'll soon need to create a BBC ID account to watch any iPlayer content, but it's free to sign up, and staying logged in at all times gives you plenty of perks such as keeping your favourites list and watching history synced across all devices.